Kellisimon/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that creates a directory called my_dir with permissions 751 Write a script that changes the group owner changing the owner to vincent and the group owner to staff at once
+Create a script that creates a directory called my_dir with permissions 751 Write a script that changes the group owner changing the owner to vincent and the group owner to staff at once changes the owner and the group owner of _hello